joelburton/Homework/Homework02/README.md

 I think the code is a little hard to read because there's so much going on.
 Is there anything you can do to make it better?
 Maybe throw in some functions?

+Also, can you make sure the dollar amounts are displayed with two decimal places?  (like: $123.45)

 Sincererely,
 Mel
 Team Lead